The Modern Language Association (MLA) citation style is used in the humanities.

 For more information, click on the links in this guide or consult a PDF version of our MLA Citation Style tip sheet.

-Both resources are guides—not authoritative manuals—based on the print MLA Handbook for Writers of Research Papers and MLA Style Manual and Guide to Scholarly Publishing.
+Both resources are guides—not authoritative manuals—based on the print MLA Handbook for Writers of Research Papers and MLA Style Manual and Guide to Scholarly Publishing [access is provided by Hathi Trust].
 If you do not know how to cite a particular item or you are citing an item not found in this guide, consult the handbook or manual at the Research Help Desk.